AnietieJohnson/Deforestation-Analysis-Project-Documentation/README.md

 - The analysis doesn't take into account other potential variables that might influence deforestation, such as government policies, climate conditions, and cultural practices since analysis was done based on data provided.
 ## Future Considerations
 While this project provides a foundation for understanding deforestation and income group dynamics, future work could include:
-- Integration of additional datasets: Consider incorporating datasets related to climate change, economic factors, and policy measures to build a more comprehensive model.
+- Integration of additional datasets: Consider incorporating datasets related to climate change and economic factors
 - Time series analysis: Explore deforestation trends over time to identify patterns, changes, and potential causal factors.
-- This project serves as a stepping stone for further research and actions to mitigate deforestation and promote sustainable land use practices worldwide.